krishnenc/gatling-sbt/README.md

 * Choose engine
 * Data is generated in the results folder

+(n.b Still need to figure out how to fork it correctly with the correct VM options)

-To run within standalone (with correct VM options):
+To run standalone (with correct VM options):

 * sbt compile